mario-b-almeida/origin/README.md

 ----
 ### End to End updated structure

 > When running E2E tests, `npm run test:e2e` will serve the Application and run the tests.
-No need to call `npm run start` before!!
+No need to call `npm run start` to test!

 ---
 ### HTML 5 Validation Option

-> `VinInput` component can receive a prop named `html5Validation`.
+> `VinInput` Component can receive a prop named `html5Validation`.
 It's a `boolean` and when passed with `true` makes the `input` element be rendered:

 * as a required input
 * with a regex to make sure 17 chars were passed